droglenc/IFAR/supplements/installations/InstallRStudioWin.md

     * You can either leave the other selections at their defaults or change them as you see fit (my preferences are shown in the dialog box above).
 However, I strongly urge you to deselect "Restore .RData into workspace at startup" and make sure "Save workspace to .RData on exit:" is set to "Never."

 1. Select the `Packages` icon in the Global Options dialog box opened above.
 It is useful to set a CRAN mirror in this dialog box.
-I prefer the "Global (CDN) - Rstudio ..." option but you may want to choose a location nearer to you (through the `Change...` button).
+I prefer the "Global (CDN) - Rstudio" option but you may want to choose a location nearer to you (through the `Change...` button).
 All other options can remain at their defaults.

     <div class="ctrstaticimg">
     <img src="figures/RStudio_PrepWin_OptionsCRAN.PNG" width="100%">